Phi Beta Sigma: World War I and the Sigma call to arms (1917–1919)

 Phi Beta Sigma responded to a "call to arms" in 1917 as the United States entered the First World War.
 Alpha chapter had about seventy members in uniform.
 During the war, many members entered the service or war work.
 Many fraternity chapters were depleted, and the National Office ceased to function.
-As a result of deaths and other dislocations resulting from the war, the General Board was forced to re-organize.
-Fraternity President I. L. Scruggs asked founder and National Treasurer A. Langston Taylor to contact members as soon as they re-appeared in civilian clothes.
+As a result of deaths and other dislocations resulting from the war, the General Board was forced to reorganize.
+Fraternity President I. L. Scruggs asked founder and National Treasurer A. Langston Taylor to contact members as soon as they reappeared in civilian clothes.
 Taylor helped revive the fraternity by appealing to members in the US, as numerous Sigma men were serving on the European battle front.

 Incorporation and the founding of Zeta Phi Beta (1920–1933)

 By February 1920, Phi Beta Sigma had expanded to ten active chapters.
 During the December 1919 Conclave, Phi Beta Sigma's first conclave after the war, A. Langston Taylor was given approval from the General Board to assist in the organization of what was to become Phi Beta Sigma's sister sorority.